 After long-term abuse of alcohol, the damage done becomes more serious.
 Because alcohol releases dopamine that makes you feel good at that moment, as soon as it wears off, there can be intense cravings to revive that feeling again.
 This perpetuates the abuse which eventually disrupts the person’s lifestyle.
 Prolonged use eventually leads to reduced grey and white matter in the brain.

-Though the effect of alcohol abuse can continue to become more serious when unaddressed, with proper rehabilitation, the brain structure functions can be restored.
-However, years of alcoholism may not allow for a full recovery, but with a healthy diet and a remove of alcohol and proper medical treatment,
+Though the effects of alcoholism and general alcohol abuse can continue to become more serious when unaddressed, with proper rehabilitation, the brain structure functions can be restored.
+However, years of alcoholism may not allow for a full recovery, but with a healthy diet, removal of alcohol, and proper medical treatment, it is possible to lead a normal life.